pekkaklarck/mkdocs-experiments/docs/index.md

 Versioning ought to work now! :tada: Starting from v0.6, there should be a warning when viewing older docs.
 Well, at least in theory there should be.
-At the moment it seems to be shown only when viewing the `dev` version.
+At the moment it seems to be shown only when viewing the `dev` version. :frowning_face:

 ## Code snippets